Van Jefferson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- The 227.3 yards per game the 49ers are conceding through the air makes them the NFL's ninth-ranked pass defense.
+- The 49ers have the NFL's ninth-ranked pass defense this season, surrendering 227.3 yards per game through the air.

-- At 1.4 passing TDs conceded per game, the 49ers defense is ranked seventh in the NFL.
+- The 49ers' defense is seventh in the league, giving up 1.4 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Ravens, Jefferson was targeted five times and racked up four catches for 63 yards (15.8 yards per catch).
+- In last week's game against the Ravens, Jefferson was targeted five times and recorded four catches for 63 yards (15.8 yards per catch).

-- Over his last three outings, Jefferson has put up 30.7 yards per game, reeling in seven passes on 13 targets.
+- Jefferson has hauled in seven passes (13 targets) for 92 yards (30.7 per game) over his last three games.

 Jefferson's Los Angeles Teammates